andrewhill157/easygrid/README.md

 # easygrid
-Many pipelining tools such as `Queue`, `snakemake`, `ruffus`, etc. provide powerful tools for specifying inputs and outputs of a tool and automating inference of dependencies, and I use some of them quite a bit for large pipelines.
+Many pipelining tools such as `Queue`, `snakemake`, `ruffus`, etc. provide ways to completely specify inputs and outputs of each command in a pipeline.
+This is very powerful and allows automated inference of dependencies, job monitoring, job reporting, and smart restart (much like `Make`).

-I have found that for many small projects specifying all inputs and outputs becomes quite cumbersome depending on the task at hand and.
-I wanted something easier to use that still retains some of the benefits of the tools above.
+I personally found that operating within the available frameworks became quite cumbersome for small projects/pipelines, so my activation energy for using these tools was quite high.
+I wanted something easier to use for small to moderate size projects that still retains some of the benefits of the tools above.

 `easygrid` allows you to add commands and give them a stage name and (optionally) a set of expected output files.
-You can make specify dependencies between stages and easygrid will figure out which order to execute them, monitor their status on grid engine, and then report back detailed statistics on their completion status and resource usage.
+You can specify dependencies between stages and easygrid will figure out which order to execute them, monitor their status on grid engine, and then report back detailed statistics on their completion status and resource usage.

 # Example
 Let's say you have a list of fastq files and you want to align them all to a reference, compute basic statistics on each one, and then make some plots all in parallel: